 An uncontested divorce is one in which both parties can agree to the terms of the divorce without having a court battle.
-A contested divorce is one in which the parties cannot agree on one or more of the issues in the divorce and they must go to court to resolve their differences.
+A contested divorce is one in which the parties cannot agree on one or more of the issues in the divorce, and they must go to court to resolve their differences.

 Recently many of Illinois family laws have changed.
-In 2016, Illinois will become a no-fault divorce state.
+In 2016, Illinois has become a no-fault divorce state.
 The only grounds for divorce will be irreconcilable differences.
 Learn more about the changes to family law in Illinois.